Cathy Foley: Research

-Foley made significant contributions for the comprehension of superconducting materials and to the evolution of devices that use superconductors to detect magnetic fields and locate deposits of minerals.
+Foley made significant contributions to the comprehension of superconducting materials and to the evolution of devices that use superconductors to detect magnetic fields and locate deposits of minerals.

 At Macquarie University, Foley and Tansley authored a series of highly regarded papers on indium nitride semiconductor films.
 The work of Tansley and Dr Foley is considered central to the development of semiconductor lasers in the blue-green region of the spectrum.

-Subsequently, her work at CSIRO lead to the development of high temperature superconducting Josephson junctions used in high-sensitivity magnetic field detectors used in applications such as underground deep mineral deposit detection.
+Subsequently, her work at CSIRO led to the development of high-temperature superconducting Josephson junctions used in high-sensitivity magnetic field detectors used in applications such as underground deep mineral deposit detection.

 Awards and accomplishments

-Foley's awards include the 2015 Australian Academy of Science's Clunies-Ross Award, 2013 Premier's Award for Woman of the Year, and in 2011 the AUSIMM MIOTA prize.
+Foley's awards include the 2015 Australian Academy of Science's Clunies-Ross Award, the 2013 Premier's Award for Woman of the Year, and in 2011 the AUSIMM MIOTA prize.
 Preceding this award, she was a fellow of the Institute of Physics in the UK, past president of the Australian Institute of Physics, and a fellow of the Australian Academy of Technological Sciences and Engineering (ASTE).
 She has been president of Science and Technology Australia, where she represented 68,000 Australian scientists and technologists.

 Foley was awarded a public service medal on Australia Day in 2003 and in the same year won the Eureka Prize for the promotion of science.
 She sits on the Scientific Advisory Committee of Australia's Centre for Future Low-Energy Electronics Technologies.

-In May 2020 Foley was elected Fellow of the Australian Academy of Science and in the 2020 Queen's Birthday Honours she was made an Officer of the Order of Australia (AO) for "distinguished service to research science, to the advancement of women in physics, and to professional scientific organisations".
+In May 2020, Foley was elected Fellow of the Australian Academy of Science and in the 2020 Queen's Birthday Honours she was made an Officer of the Order of Australia (AO) for "distinguished service to research science, to the advancement of women in physics, and to professional scientific organisations".